rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Upload Vulnerabilities/Introduction.md

 File upload vulnerabilities arises when a web server allows users to upload files into its filesystem without validating things like the name, filetype, contents, or size.
+Failing to enforce restrictions could result that a